-Since conservation of these topological currents is not in reference to any particular equation of motion, it is easy to see that, they are not connected to any continuous field transformation.
+As seen above, the conservation of these topological currents is not in reference to any particular equation of motion, and so it is easy to see that, they are not connected to any continuous field transformation.
 This fact can be expressed as: